caozhiyi/CppNet/README.md

 ## Interface

-`cppnet` has types of external interfaces, which are also defined in three header files
+`cppnet` has three types of external interfaces, which are also defined in three header files
 - Initialization and global configuration, defined in [cppnet](/include/cppnet.h)
 - `socket` operation, defined in [cppnet_socket](/include/cppnet_socket.h)
 - `buffer` read, defined in [cppnet_buffer](/include/cppnet_buffer.h)